Guide to Buying Binance Coins (BNB)

 1. What Is Binance

 Binance does not provide fiat (eg. US dollars) to cryptocurrency exchange, rather focuses purely on crypto-to-crypto.
 It emphasizes security, speed, and customer service above all else.
+As a proxy for fiat, Binance offers multiple stablecoin pairings including Tether USD (USDT) as well as True USD (TUSD).

 If you’ve used other exchanges before, you can definitely feel the difference in execution speed.
 The engine underlying Binance in fact is already powering 30+ other exchanges in Asia.